Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 The following system events are connected with system state changes:

 `OnLowMemory()`	is used to take necessary actions in low memory situations.
-Save data in the main memory to a persistent memory or storage, to avoid data loss in case the Tizen platform Low Memory Killer kills your application to get more free memory.
+Save data from the main memory to a persistent memory or storage, to avoid data loss in case the Tizen platform Low Memory Killer kills your application to get more free memory.
 Release any cached data in the main memory to secure more free memory:

 ```csharp
         protected override void OnLowMemory(LowMemoryEventArgs e)